hugogirard/apimDevOps/README.md

   <li>weatherApi (The dev team of the weather API) </li>
 </ul>

-Those 3 folders represent like 3 differents git repository.
+Those 3 folders represent like 3 different git repository.

 <img src='https://raw.githubusercontent.com/hugogirard/apimDevOps/main/images/folder.png?raw=true' />

 Folder|Description
 --- | --- |
-.github/workflows | Contains all pipeline associate to each folder. opsTeam | Contains the core ARM template and shared configuration for all APIM in the organization fiboncciApi | Contains the source code of the Fibonacci API and the ARM template to configure the API in APIM. weatherApi | Contains the source of the Weather API and the ARM template to configure the API in APIM.
+.github/workflows | Contains all pipeline associates to each folder. opsTeam | Contains the core ARM template and shared configuration for all APIM in the organization fiboncciApi | Contains the source code of the Fibonacci API and the ARM template to configure the API in APIM. weatherApi | Contains the source of the Weather API and the ARM template to configure the API in APIM.